jpgtzg/GitAutoInit/README.md

 ## Usage

-Download the 'gitautoinit.sh' script and run 'bash gitautoinit.sh'.
+Download the `gitautoinit.sh` script and run `bash gitautoinit.sh`.
 Follow the setup instructions and you're done!